rohanmahy/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 # The IM URI Extended Key Usage

-This specification defines the KeyPurposeId id-kp-imUri, which is used for signing messages to prove the identity of an Instant Messaging client.
+This specification defines the KeyPurposeId id-kp-imUri, which MAY be used for signing messages to prove the identity of an Instant Messaging client.
 This Extended Key Usage is optionally critical.